highfestiva/2andfro/README.md

    coordinates.
  * Loading the whole 1M page is linear and takes less than four seconds in my browser.
  * When 1M A/B coordinates are loaded in my browser, it takes up ~270 MB of RAM.
-Each coordinate seems to take up approximately 200 bytes on the browser.
+Each coordinate seems to take up approximately 200 bytes of RAM in the browser.
  * Showing the result, i.e. the corresponding chunks is linear to to the number of chunks and the complexity of the polycon drawn with the mouse.
 1M coordinates with a minimum chunk size of 50 coordinates typically results in an average chunk size of 70 coordinates, which